 Many people refer to portion size and serving size when discussing food.
 These two terms don’t mean the same thing.

-You can use serving size to help guide you in choosing appropriate portions.
-Below, we’ve listed some tips to consider.
+You can use serving size to help guide you in choosing appropriate food portions.
+Below, we’ve listed some portion control tips to consider.

 Tip #1: Avoid eating food directly from the package

 If you have a pack of chips or a carton of ice cream, it can be tempting to just open the package and dig in.
 However, it’s a bad idea to eat straight from the package if you want to master portion control.

 Consider these facts: